apizzo1/leaflet-challenge/README.md

 ## Map Details

 This challenge was to create a map of earthquake locations using Leaflet, with tile functionality from Mapbox.
-Each map shows earthquakes using a circular marker, with radius and color indicating the magnitude of the earthquake.
+Each map shows earthquakes around the world using circular markers, with radius and color indicating the magnitude of the earthquake.
 The maps allow the user to select a specific earthquake marker and see data (location and magnitude details).
 Data sources include:
 * https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php
 * https://github.com/fraxen/tectonicplates/blob/master/GeoJSON/PB2002_boundaries.json